Ambisafe/web3-wallet-java-lib/README.md

 ```
 >**NOTICE**: if wrong password was specified, CryptoException will be thrown.

-This action reecrypts container with new password, generates new unique **id** and increment **version** by one.
+This action reecrypts container with the new password, generates new unique **id** and increment **version** by one.

 ## Ambisafe services
 ### Tenant and JWT tokens
-To deal with Ambisafe services you need to generate JWT token with right subject for request authorization.
+To deal with Ambisafe services you need to generate JWT token with the right subject for request authorization.
 To generate new one you need to specify your tenant **key**, **secret** and target service **subject**:
 ```java
 String key = "dcc4732d-3ac2-81c7-4074-3132fe9f5d26";